TeamDman/Guides/MTG/TabletopSimulator.md

 Holding `alt+shift` will preview the bottom face of the hovered card, or the bottom card of a deck.

+### Drop the bottom card of a deck

+While holding a deck in the air, `alt+right-click` will drop the bottommost card.

 ### Fetching basic lands

 https://user-images.githubusercontent.com/9356891/164590789-fa476903-03f7-47be-9e3a-d27d68050883.mp4